savishkaniroshan/ModGoiya/readme.md

 This is a starting point for this web application.

-TODO LIST

-- Fething data from database for the categories section
-- Adding items to the favorites section

 For help getting started with PHP development, view the [online documentation](https://www.php.net/), which offers tutorials, samples, guidance on web development, and a full API reference.